The 17th Workshop on Social and Human Aspects of Business Process Management (BPMS2’24)

 Workshop Theme

-The social and human aspects of Business Process Management (BPM) refer to the consideration of people within the framework of BPM practices.
+The social and human aspects of Business Process Management (BPM) refer to considering people within the framework of BPM practices.
 This encompasses how individuals interact with each other within business processes, how they are affected by those processes, and how their behavior and social interactions influence the design, management, and improvement of business processes.
 Here are a few key points:

 Human-Centric BPM:

 At its core, BPM involves people.
-While processes can be automated, it's essential to design them with the users in mind, ensuring they are intuitive, efficient, and improve the work experience.
-This might in-volve ergonomic considerations, user experience design, and the reduction of cognitive load.
-AI-based assistants like ChatGPT and Alexa offer intuitive conversational interfaces, simplifying human interac-tion with business processes.
-The declarative interface of these assistants allows users to state out-comes rather than processes, placing the complexity of business process execution on AI, not the user.
-AI-based assistants consolidate multiple services and information sources to fulfil diverse user requests efficiently.
-AI assistants personalize interactions and adapt to user preferences, enhancing satisfaction and engagement.
+While processes can be automated, it's essential to design them with the users in mind, ensuring they are intuitive and efficient and improve the work experience.
+This might involve ergonomic considerations, user experience design, and the reduction of cognitive load.
+AI-based assistants like ChatGPT and Alexa offer intuitive conversational interfaces, simplifying human interaction with business processes.
+The declarative interface of these assistants allows users to state outcomes rather than processes, placing the complexity of business process execution on AI, not the user.
+AI-based assistants consolidate multiple services and information sources to fulfill diverse user requests efficiently.
+AI assistants personalize interactions and adapt to user preferences, enhancing satisfaction and commitment.

 Social Interactions and Platforms

 Processes often require collaboration and communication between different stakeholders.
-Understand-ing the dynamics of these social interactions can help in designing processes that facilitate better teamwork, information exchange, and decision-making.
+Understanding the dynamics of these social interactions can help design processes that facilitate better teamwork, information exchange, and decision-making.
 Platforms, particularly social platforms, play a pivotal role in enabling these interactions by fostering environments ripe for value creation.
-They cata-lyze weak ties, which connect participants in a flexible, dynamic manner, facilitating the flow of infor-mation and innovation across the network.
-This can result in the organic, bottom-up definition of busi-ness processes, as opposed to rigid, top-down approaches.
+They catalyze weak ties, which connect participants flexibly and dynamically, facilitating the flow of information and innovation across the network.
+This can result in the organic, bottom-up definition of business processes instead of rigid, top-down approaches.

-The incorporation of these value-creating interactions opens new avenues for process design, bringing forth a more adaptable and innovative approach to BPM.
-It also signifies a shift in the involvement of human beings in BPM, moving towards more participatory, inclusive, and collaborative roles.
-This evolu-tion reflects a broader trend in organizational design, where processes are becoming more human-centric and aligned with the principles of social business.
+Incorporating these value-creating interactions opens new avenues for process design, bringing forth a more adaptable and innovative approach to BPM.
+It also signifies a shift in human involvement in BPM, moving towards more participatory, inclusive, and collaborative roles.
+This evolution reflects a broader trend in organizational design, where processes are becoming more human-centric and aligned with social business principles.

 Organizational Culture

-The adoption of new processes or the transformation of existing ones often requires changes in the or-ganizational culture.
-Addressing human aspects involves managing the change process, including train-ing, support, and addressing resistance to change.
-Effective BPM requires strong leadership and en-gagement at all levels of the organization.
+The adoption of new processes or the transformation of existing ones often requires changes in the organizational culture.
+Addressing human aspects involves managing the change process, including training, support, and addressing resistance to change.
+Effective BPM requires strong leadership and engagement at all levels of the organization.
 Leaders must understand the social dynamics of their teams to foster a culture that supports continuous process improvement.
-Understanding what motivates em-ployees and designing processes that align with these motivators can improve job satisfaction and per-formance.
-This includes considering incentives and rewards systems.
+Understanding what motivates employees and designing processes that align with these motivators can improve job satisfaction and performance.
+This includes considering incentives and reward systems.
 As processes evolve, so must the skills of the people who execute them.
-A focus on training, personal development, and knowledge man-agement is crucial.
+A focus on training, personal development, and knowledge management is crucial.

-BPM must be guided by ethical principles, ensuring that processes are fair, transparent, and do not ex-ploit or discriminate against any group of people.
-Processes should be designed to be inclusive, consid-ering the needs of a diverse workforce and customer base.
-The natural interaction with digital assistants makes business processes more accessible to all users, promoting inclusivity.
+BPM must be guided by ethical principles, ensuring that processes are fair and transparent and do not exploit or discriminate against any group of people.
+Processes should also be designed to be inclusive, considering the needs of a diverse workforce and customer base.
+Natural interaction with digital assistants makes business processes more accessible to all users, promoting inclusivity.

 Human-Centric BPM Design: Exploring ergonomic considerations, user experience, and cognitive load reduction in process automation.